JustinAW/CG/Projects/4th-project/README.txt

 CG Project 4
 Wankel Rotary Engine

 Now with UPDATED ZOOMING that isn't awful!
+And rotating that doesn't act unpredictably!

 CAMERA CONTROLS have been implemented using the keyboard rather than the menu.
 Camera controls are as follows: